We may earn income from links in this post. Please read this Disclosure for details.

 Like all other Eating Italy tours, this Florence cooking class is all-inclusive which means you don’t pay extra for the wines enjoyed with lunch.

-A Tuscan Wine and Food Tour Day Trip
+6. Get Out of Town on a Tuscan Wine and Food Tour Day Trip

-If you have time for a day trip from Florence, a Tuscan food tour with a local guide is a great way to explore the region.
 You’ll spend the morning exploring the medieval city of Siena, including the gothic cathedral, il Duomo di Siena, which is even more impressive than Florence’s Duomo.

 Then, in the afternoon, you’ll visit the hillside town of San Gimignano, a UNESCO World Heritage Site famous for its tower-houses.